 However, do not be tempted to respond in anger.
 This will only escalate the issue and is unlikely to lead to any meaningful resolution.
 So avoid getting dragged into a shouting match.
 If the conversation gets too heated you can raise it later.

 You can set rules to discourage the use of alcohol and drugs.
 It is important that you make it clear from the onset what the consequences of disregarding the rules will be.
 Avoid setting rules with consequences you cannot affect.

 If a teenager’s life has been taken over by addiction, the good news is that there are treatment protocols that can help them reclaim their lives.
-One of the most effective treatment options is family therapy.
+One of the most effective treatment options is family therapy, click here to find out more.
 It is one of the evidence-based strategies that have proven to be particularly effective with teenagers struggling with addiction.